xiaohui-zhangxh/ruby_llm/docs/guides/rails.md

 # The `model_id` should typically be a valid identifier known to RubyLLM.
 # See the [Working with Models Guide]({% link guides/models.md %}) for details.

 # Ask a question.
-This automatically:
+This automatically handles persistence:
-# 1. Saves the user message ("What is the capital...")
+# 1. Saves the user message ("What is the capital of France?") to the database.
+# 2. Creates an *empty* assistant message record.
+This allows real-time UI
+#    updates (e.g., using Turbo Streams with `after_create_commit` on the
+#    Message model) by providing a target DOM ID *before* the API call.
-# 2. Makes the API call with history
+# 3. Makes the API call to the provider with the conversation history.
+# 4. **On Success:** Updates the previously created assistant message record
+#    with the actual content, token counts, and any tool call information.
+# 5. **On Failure:** If the API call raises an error (e.g., network issue,
-# 3. Saves the assistant message (the response)
+#    invalid key, provider error), the empty assistant message record created
+#    in step 2 is **automatically destroyed**.
+This prevents orphaned empty
+#    messages in your database.
+# 6. Returns the final `RubyLLM::Message` object on success, or raises the
+#    `RubyLLM::Error` on failure.
 response = chat_record.ask "What is the capital of France?"

 # `response` is the RubyLLM::Message object from the API call.